WebOrigami/docs/src/eg/intro.md

 ## Pass a string to a function

 You can pass arguments to JavaScript functions from the shell.
-One way is to quote the argument(s) to `eg`:
+One way to pass a string is to quote the argument(s) to `eg`:

 ```console
 $ eg "greet('Alice')"